 At the same time, it is in a car rental company’s interests to keep the rental process as confusing as possible.
 Why?
 Optional insurance is highly profitable to car rental companies, so the more drivers sign up for it — even accidentally — the more money a location makes.
 I think there’s no question that Dollar could have been clearer about its insurance.
 I’ve used the digital screens myself and there’s a lot of small print; if you’re in a hurry, it’s asking a lot to read the whole document.

 Still, your wife should have done her due diligence.
 And so should anyone else who rents a car in this age of surprise surcharges.

-I contacted Dollar on your behalf.
-A representative said although the company’s records show your wife signed off on the insurance, “It is quite evident that Mr. Van Anne will continue to escalate this issue and remains very concerned with how he feels this charge was applied.”
+My advocacy team and I contacted Dollar on your behalf.
+A representative stated that, even though the company’s records show your wife signed off on the insurance, it is evident that Mr. Van Anne will continue to escalate this issue and remains highly concerned about how he perceives this charge was applied.

 Dollar refunded the $104.